Manor Lords

 Manor Lords is a medieval strategy game featuring in-depth city building, large-scale tactical battles, and complex economic and social simulations.
 Rule your lands as a medieval lord – the seasons pass, the weather changes, and cities rise and fall.

-Manor Lords is a strategy, simulation and historical game developed by Slavic Magic and published by Hooded Horse.
+Manor Lords is a strategy, city builder and simulation game developed by Slavic Magic and published by Hooded Horse.

 Released on April 26th 2024 is available only on Windows in 19 languages: English, German, Polish, Simplified Chinese, French, Japanese, Spanish - Spain, Korean, Portuguese - Brazil, Russian, Traditional Chinese, Italian, Turkish, Czech, Danish, Dutch, Hungarian, Swedish and Ukrainian.